 Chih McDermott is a J.D.
 Candidate in his second year at Penn Law and the Field Center’s 2020-2021 Lerner Fellow in Child Welfare Policy.
 Chih earned a B.A. from Williams College in 2014 and an M.Ed. from Boston University in 2016.
 He started his professional career with Teach for America (TFA) and taught mathematics for five years at Durfee High School in Fall River, MA.
 During his summers, Chih helped train new teachers with TFA and worked as an education policy intern in the Rhode Island Governor’s Office.
 At Penn Law, he volunteers with the Youth Advocacy Project advocating for the rights of young Pennsylvanians involved in the adult criminal justice system and is an associate editor on the Journal of Law and Public Affairs.
 This past summer, he worked as a legal intern at Juvenile Law Center.
 Chih hopes his law degree will help him dismantle systemic barriers facing young people.

-Rachel McLaughlin joined the Field Center in September 2019 as a second year full-time MSW student from the School of Social Policy and Practice with a macro concentration.
-Her first-year field placement was at the KIPP West Philadelphia Elementary Academy where she worked both individually and with groups to promote social and emotional well-being for students in the classroom.
-She graduated in 2018 with her Bachelor in Social Work from Virginia Commonwealth University.
-Rachel is excited to join the Field Center and learn more about how research and policy work together to promote best practices within the child welfare system and promote the well-being of children.
+Sirui Chen joined the Field Center in September 2020 as a 2nd year full-time MSW student from the University of Pennsylvania School of Social Policy and Practice with a macro concentration.
+Her first-year field placement was at United Communities Southeast Philadelphia where she worked as a truancy case manager intern to support students attending Furness High School in South Philadelphia.
+She graduated from Renmin University of China in 2019 with her Bachelor’s Degree in Philosophy, Politics and Economics.
+Sirui is excited to be part of the Field Center to understand more about the child welfare system and promote the well-being of children.